mythaxis/mythaxis.github.io/content/issue-25/Time Dysperception.md

 showAuthorFooter: true
 copyright: '© Jack Mackenzie 2021 All Rights Reserved'

-description: 'We all get lost in the moment occasionally.
-We all feel time is getting away from us.
-But imagine how horrible either could be under the wrong circumstances?
+description: 'We all get lost in the moment occasionally, or feel time is getting away from us.
+But how horrible could either be under the wrong circumstances?
 Or ANY circumstances, if you never knew which way it was going to be, or when?
-Like you just found out the countdown has begun, the clock is ticking, and those last vital seconds are slipping away…'
+Like you just found out the countdown has begun, the clock is ticking, the last vital seconds slipping away…'

 morelink: "There's no time like the right time"